LeonDaCosta/WaysOfWorking/README.md

  - Commits should be written in sentence case, see details here - https://en.wikipedia.org/wiki/Letter_case#Sentence_case
  - If using JIRA for project management, it is ideal to prefix all commit message subjects in square brackets with the ticket number `[CLC-123]`.
  This will provide a link to the ticket in JIRA directly from the commit.
- - When making commits which make changes from feedback on a PR/MR, make sure to commit each change independently following the rules outlined here, do not group into a single commit called "PR Feedback" for example as this is not useful to the git history and anyone navigating the git log.
  - All commit messages should have no passive agressive context towards other developers or situations in the company.
- - Commits should never be made directly to master or develop, oh and dont force push ever!

  > *TIP*: set up a default commit message template in your git config to help you adhear to all these rules